 Build Quality and Design: robust and reliable

-Build Quality and Design: Sleek, low-profile design
+Build Quality and Design: Robust build, sleek black design

 Marantz PM6007 45 Watt 2 Channel Integrated Stereo Amplifier (Black)